15 Daily Cleanroom Habits That Protect Your Process

 11. Maintain Cleanroom Equipment Daily

-Air showers, HEPA filters, pass‑throughs, and laminar flow hoods are essential to environmental control.
+Air showers, HEPA filters, pass-throughs, and laminar flow hoods are essential to environmental control.
+A clogged or damaged HEPA filter can increase particle counts by orders of magnitude — daily visual inspection and documented maintenance schedules are required.

 Cleanroom Equipment